loneicewolf/smbdoor/README.md

 ---------

-//Now, many people maybe just got this to compile & run flawlessly the first time, but I'm doing this for the poeple that (obviously) had a bit of compiler errors/and other issue(s).
+//Now, many people maybe just got this to compile & run flawlessly the first time, but I'm doing this for the people that (obviously) had a bit of compiler errors/and other issue(s).

 ## Original repo is: https://github.com/zerosum0x0/smbdoor